 Inequality Under State Law.
 The spread of AIDS and the debate over gay rights led to increasing national polarization over homosexuality in the 1980s and 1990s.
 The media's initial sensationalist coverage of AIDS frequently depicted homosexuals as bearers of a deadly disease threatening others.
-See, e.g., JOHN-MANUEL ANDRIOTE, VICTORY DEFERRED: HOW AIDS CHANGED GAY LIFE IN AMERICA 65-71 (1999); STEVEN EPSTEIN, IMPURE SCIENCE: AIDS, ACTIVISM, AND THE POLITICS OF KNOWLEDGE 52 (1996).
+See, e.g., JOHN-MANUEL ANDRIOTE, VICTORY DEFERRED: How AIDS CHANGED GAY LIFE IN AMERICA 65-71 (1999); STEVEN EPSTEIN, IMPURE SCIENCE: AIDS, Ac-TIVISM, AND THE POLITICS OF KNOWLEDGE 52 (1996).
 Cities and states that had passed gay-rights laws found those laws under attack from an increasingly well-organized and well-funded opposition.
-Between 1974 and 2009, anti-gay activists introduced and campaigned for more than 100 anti-gay rights referend across the country.
+Between 1974 and 2009, anti-gay activists introduced and campaigned for more than 100 anti-gay rights referenda across the country.
 Brad Sears et al., Documenting Discrimination on the Basis of Sexual Orientation and Gender Identity in State Employment, THE WILLIAMS INST., Sept.
-2009, at 13-1.
+2009, at 15-1.

-Anti-gay-rights activists frequently fomented public fear of gay people by deploying vicious stereotypes of homosexuals as perverts threatening the nation's children and moral character.
-Two videos screened in churches and on cable television in the early 1990s, "The Gay Agenda" and "Gay Rights, Special Rights," juxtaposed discussions of pedophilia with images of gay teachers and gay parents marching with their children in Gay Pride parades.
+Following Anita Bryant's lead, anti-gay-rights activists frequently fomented public fear of gay people by deploying vicious stereotypes of homosexuals as perverts threatening the nation's children and moral character.
+Two videos repeatedly screened in churches and on cable television in the early 1990s, "The Gay Agenda" and "Gay Rights, Special Rights," juxtaposed discussions of pedophilia with images of gay teachers and gay parents marching with their children in Gay Pride parades.
 This message was reinforced by mass mailings and door-to-door distribution of anti-gay pamphlets, all of which fostered a climate of hostility and fear.
 Chauncey, Why Marriage?
 47; John Gallagher & Chris Bull, Perfect Enemies: The Religious Right, the Gay Movement, and the Politics of the 1990s, at 26, 46, 52, 115, 171, 266 (1996).

-In 1992, Colorado voters passed Amendment Two, which amended the state constitution to prohibit any municipality or government unit from enacting antigay-discrimination ordinances or policies.
-The Supreme Court struck down the amendment for violating the Equal Protection Clause, explaining that the amendment unconstitutionally "classifie[d] homosexuals not to further a proper legislative end but to make them unequal to everyone else"-a "denial of equal protection of the laws in the most literal sense."
+In 1992, Colorado voters passed Amendment Two, which amended the state constitution to prohibit any municipality or government unit from enacting antigay-discrimination ordinances or policies. ment Two repealed ordinances already enacted by Denver, Boulder, and Aspen, and it removed from the Colorado political arena any future effort to secure anti-discrimination legislation for gay people.
+This Court struck down the amendment for violating the Equal Protection Clause, explaining that the amendment unconstitutionally "classifield homosexuals not to further a proper legislative end but to make them unequal to everyone else"-a "denial of equal protection of the laws in the most literal sense."
 Romer v.
-Evans, 517 U.S. 620,

-633, 635-636 (1996).
-As the Supreme Court put it, "laws of the kind now before us raise the inevitable inference that the disadvantage imposed is born of animosity toward the class of persons affected."
+Evans, 517 U.S. 620, 633, 635-636 (1996).
+As the Court put it, "laws of the kind now before us raise the inevitable inference that the disadvantage imposed is born of animosity toward the class of persons affected."
 Id. at 634.

 A number of states now have extended basic antidiscrimination protections to gay men and lesbians.
-But more than half the states, including Utah and Oklahoma, lack any statutory protection against such discrimination in employment, housing, or public accommodations, and nineteen have no statutory or administrative protection against such discrimination in state government employment.
-Human Rights Campaign, Statewide Employment Laws & POLICIES (Jan 15, 2014); HUMAN RIGHTS CAMPAIGN, STATEWIDE HOUSING LAWS & POLICIES (June 19, 2013); LGBT-Inclusive Public Accommodations Laws, HUMAN RIGHTS CAMPAIGN.4 http://www.hrc.org/files/assets/resources/Employment\Laws\and\Policies.pdf.
+But more than half the states lack any statutory protection against such discrimination in employment, housing, or public accommodations, and nineteen have no statutory or administrative protection against such discrimination in state government employment.
+Human Rights Campaign, Maps of State Laws & Policies (Jan.
+14, 2015).2

 Discrimination in the Federal Government and the Military.
 Although the outright ban on hiring gay federal employees ended in 1975, federal agencies remained free for over two decades after that to discriminate against gay people in employment.
 D'EMILIO & FREEDMAN, INTIMATE MATTERS 324.
-It was not until 1998 that President Clinton issued an executive order forbidding such http://www.hrc.org/files/assets/resources/Housing\Laws\and\Policies.pdf.
+It was not until 1998 that President Clinton issued an executive order forbidding such discrimination.
+See Exec.
+Order No. 13,087, 63 Fed.
+Reg.
+30,097 (May 28, 1998).